lamyj/sycomore/docs/index.rst

 To install from `Anaconda`_, type ``conda install -c conda-forge sycomore``.
 To install from `pypi`_, type ``pip3 install sycomore`` (or ``pip install sycomore``).
 If you are installing from `pypi`_ and no pre-compiled version is available for your platform, pip will try to install from the source archive; in that case you will need a C++11 compiler, `CMake`_ and `pybind11`_ to successfully build Sycomore.

 Additional details, including building from source, are provided in the :doc:`documentation<installation>`.

+As of November 2019, compatibility with Python 2 is still possible: however due to the `end of life of Python 2`_, ensuring this compatibility is not a goal of Sycomore, and no such package is distributed.

 Usage
 -----

-The following code simulates a single repetition of a simple RARE sequence and plots the transverse magnetization of each echo.
+The following code simulates a single repetition of a simple `RARE sequence`_ with :doc:`regular EPG<epg/regular>` and plots the transverse magnetization of each echo.

 .. code-block:: python